Advertising and Video Brief Templates

 Who are your competitors

-When writing the brief include info on your competitors.
-It might not always be apparent to those outside your industry who they are.
-It’s a useful exercise to see what your competitors are doing in their marketing.
+When completing the video production brief, include info on your competitors.
+It might not always be apparent who they are to those outside your industry.
+It’s useful to see what your competitors are doing in their marketing.

 Is there any research to include

 If you have market research, stats from your website or data from your marketing, please add it.
 Having stats to construct a campaign around gives you the certainty that the ideas are heading in the right direction.

 What deliverables are required

 Including all the delivery formats in the video briefing helps the agency deliver useful content.
 It also makes sure the idea has been built to work across multiple platforms.
-Sometimes having delivery constraints can throw up unusual or surprising ideas which elevate the concept.
+Sometimes, delivery constraints can throw up unusual or surprising ideas that elevate the concept.